Particles, Strings and Cosmology

 This 12-month specialist MSc explores some of the latest research theories as you develop the knowledge and skills to progress in the fast-moving world of particle theory.

 1 year full-time

-The course consists of three modules: the first two are the Michaelmas and Epiphany graduate lecture courses.
-The third module is a dissertation on a topic of current research, prepared under the guidance of a supervisor with expertise in the area.
-We offer a wide variety of possible dissertation topics.
+The course comprises a series of lecture-based modules covering areas from astroparticle physics to superstring theory.
+You will also complete a dissertation on a topic of current research, prepared under the guidance of a supervisor with expertise in the specific area.

-The lectures begin with a general survey of particle physics and introductory courses on quantum field theory and group theory.
-These lead on to more specialised topics, amongst others in string theory, cosmology, supersymmetry and more detailed aspects of the standard model.
+The course is structured around a series of lectures, starting with a general survey of particle physics and introductory courses on quantum field theory and group theory, leading on to more specialised topics, including string theory, cosmology, supersymmetry and more detailed aspects of the standard model.

-There are additional optional lectures in the third term.
-These introduce advanced topics and are intended as preparation for research in these areas.
+We offer additional optional lectures in the third term, introducing advanced topics which are intended as preparation for research in these areas.

 2.1 Honours in either Physics or Mathematics.

 |Island students||£12,250 per year|

 |International students||£27,900 per year|